Beginner Skateboard Tricks Even YOUR MOM Can Do!

 What Skateboard Tricks Should I Learn First?

 Getting your balance on the board helps with every skateboard trick and helps you not to fall.
 It’s also easier to do tricks if you already know how to ride.
-But if you want to start doing tricks immediately, go into the grass and try these tricks:
+But if you want to start doing tricks immediately, go into the grass or be more daring on the flat concrete and try these tricks:

 An acid drop is where you are holding the board and jump onto it.
 You grab the board until you are in the air, then you let it go and land on it with your feet.
 Hold the board any way you want, but the easiest way is grabbing the nose or the tail.
 Acid drop off of drops when you get better, but try it in the grass first.